Answers to Common Questions for Chiropractic Care in Hartville, Uniontown, Green, North Canton & Mogadore.

-These include traditional manual (by hand) manipulation which most people associate with chiropractic treatment, or newer methods of hand-held instrument manipulation.
-Dr. Weisel
+These include traditional manual (by hand) manipulation which most people associate with chiropractic treatment or newer methods of hand-held instrument manipulation.

 Our doctors use an instrument manipulation technique called the Activator Method.
 This technique is highly effective, safe and comfortable.

 Does a chiropractic adjustment hurt?

 No, it does not have to anymore.

 In fact, adjustments with the Activator are so quick and measured that the body’s muscles are less likely to resist, allowing for a more precise and accurate adjustment.

 Do I have to keep going back for the rest of my life?